 Short battery life

-This HP laptop houses a Ryzen 3 dual-core processor for simple tasks like browsing the web and navigating the operating system.
-The processor integrates AMD Radeon Vega 3 Graphics chip which won’t be able to run AAA titles at all, however, it can run low-end games such as Minecraft, League of Legends, CSGO, Fortnite, and others.
+This $400 gaming laptop from HP houses a Ryzen 3 dual-core processor for simple tasks like browsing the web and navigating the operating system.
+The processor integrates AMD Radeon Vega 3 Graphics chip which won’t be able to run AAA titles at all, however, it can run low-end games such as Minecraft, League of Legends, CS:GO, Fortnite, and others.

 The laptop has a huge amount of RAM, a whopping 20GB of memory.
-This amount of RAM does help lots with multitasking and increases productivity a ton.
-It helps with many file transfers and takes stress off of the CPU.
+This amount of RAM does help a lot with multitasking and increases productivity a ton.
+You can have several Chrome tabs, word documents and Spotify all at the same time without a hitch.

-Speaking of file transfers, the laptop has a fast SSD for storage for fast boot times and quick read and write speeds.
-It only has 128 gigabytes of it though, this amount of storage will run out fairly quickly, but it will still last a while and serve you well with its speeds.
+This laptop has a fast SSD for storage for fast boot times and quick read and write speeds.
+It only has 128 gigabytes of it though, this amount of storage will run out quickly, but it’s enough to start off with and it’s user-replaceable with just a couple screws and serve you well with its speeds.
+It’s rare to find a cheap gaming laptop under 400 dollars with this memory capacity, but it does come at the cost of other components like storage.

-The laptop has an average 768p display which adds convenience.
+The laptop has an average 768p display which is fine for HD videos on YouTube or Netflix’s “Basic” plan.
 The battery life on this laptop is also an average of 3-4 hours.

 The laptop also has all the ports you need, including an Ethernet jack.
-The laptop also has a sleek silver design which is pleasing to the eye, although it is a bit bulky.
-Generally, this laptop is great for light gaming and multitasking, especially with the amount of RAM it has.
+The laptop also has a sleek silver design that is pleasing to the eye, although it is a bit bulky.
+Generally, this laptop will work for light gaming and is great for multitasking thanks to the amount of RAM it has.

 3. Acer Aspire E 15